Taiwan–United States relations: After US–PRC normalization

 On April 10, 1979, U.S. President Jimmy Carter signed into law the Taiwan Relations Act, which created domestic legal authority for the conduct of unofficial relations with Taiwan.
-U.S. commercial, cultural, and other interaction with the people on Taiwan is facilitated through the American Institute in Taiwan (AIT), a private nonprofit corporation.
-The institute has its headquarters in the Washington, DC area and has a main office in Taipei and a branch office in Kaohsiung.
+U.S. commercial, cultural, and other interaction with the people on Taiwan is facilitated through the American Institute in Taiwan, a private nonprofit corporation.
+The institute has its headquarters in the Washington area and has a main office in Taipei and a branch office in Kaohsiung.
 It is authorized to issue visas, accept passport applications, and provide assistance to U.S. citizens in Taiwan.
-A counterpart organization, the Taipei Economic and Cultural Representative Office in the United States (TECRO), has been established by Taiwan.
-The representative office located in Washington, DC, and has 11 other Taipei Economic and Cultural Offices (TECO) in the continental U.S. and Guam.
+A counterpart mission, the Taipei Economic and Cultural Representative Office in the United States, has been established by Taiwan.
+The representative office located in Washington, DC, and has 12 other Taipei Economic and Cultural Offices in the continental U.S. and Guam.
 The Taiwan Relations Act continues to provide the legal basis for the unofficial relationship between the U.S. and Taiwan, and enshrines the U.S. commitment to assisting Taiwan maintain its defensive capability.

-After the severance of diplomatic relations, the U.S. still maintains unofficial diplomatic relations with Taiwan through Taipei Economic and Cultural Representative Office; the current Taiwan's Representative to the U.S. is Alexander Yui.
-The American Institute in Taiwan, a non-profit institute headquarters in the US soil under the laws of the District of Columbia in Arlington County, Virginia and serves as the semi-official, working-level US representation and AIT has offices in Taipei and Kaohsiung.
-The current Chairperson of AIT is Laura Rosenberger and Raymond Greene is the current Director.
-In the present state, Taiwan-US relations are formally guided by the service of enactment of Taiwan Relations Act by US Congress for the continuation of Taiwan-US relations after 1979.

 Taiwan helped Ronald Reagan circumvent the Boland Amendment by providing covert support to the Contras in Nicaragua.

 Reagan pressured Taiwan into giving up its Sky Horse ballistic missile program.

 Taiwan's secret nuclear weapons program was revealed after the 1987 Lieyu massacre, when Colonel Chang Hsien-yi Deputy Director of Nuclear Research at INER, who was secretly working for the CIA, defected to the U.S. in December 1987 and produced a cache of incriminating documents.
 The CIA oversaw negotiations with the Taiwanese which led them to abandon their nuclear ambitions in return for security guarantees.
 Since the end of the nuclear weapons program the "Nuclear Card" has played an important part in Taiwan's relationship with the United States.

 Post-democratization

+1990s

 In 1997 the Speaker of the United States House of Representatives, Newt Gingrich, visited Taiwan and met with President Lee Teng-hui.

 In 1999 former President Jimmy Carter visited Taiwan.